AaltoSciComp/ansible-role-sacct_gpu/README.md

 - Job max gpu memory utilization reported by nvidia-smi.
 For a multi-GPU job this is the maximum memory used by any single GPU, not the sum.
+- Job gpu power usage (W).
+Average over time.
+For a multi-GPU job this is the sum of power usage for all used GPUs

 ## How it works